-The buildings enable us to be DDA compliant and ensures access for all students to all areas of the Academy.
+The buildings enable us to be DDA compliant.
+This ensures access for all students to all areas of the Academy.
 Accessible facilities include:

-- Disabled toilets across the Academy
+- Accesible toilets across the Academy

 - Disabled Access shower

-- o Lift in the main atrium and Performing Arts building
+- Lift in the main atrium, F block and E block

 - Disabled parking bays

 - Evac chairs with Evac chair trained staff

-- Adjustable work stations in Food technology and science to enable students with wheelchairs to take part in practical lessons
+- Adjustable workstations in Food Technology and science to enable students with wheelchairs to take part in practical lessons

+- Adjustable tables in all classrooms